GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 When exporting components, prefer to use the `export { Foo }` or `export class Foo` over `export default Foo` syntax.

-Doing so, we prevent the same component to has different names and improve the discoverability of the file
+Doing so, we prevent the same component from having different names and improve the discoverability of the file.

 You can find another good reasons by adopting this syntax [here](https://basarat.gitbook.io/typescript/main-1/defaultisbad)